Ford extends transmission warranty for 560K Fiestas, Focuses

 The latest batch of cars originally had a five-year, 60,000-mile transmission warranty, but didn't get the extended warranties offered on older models until now.
 Filipe said Ford fixed clutch seals on many of the cars but realized later that customers still were unhappy.
 The company also saw an uptick in clutch repairs from the latest group of cars, he said.

-Earlier this month, the Detroit Free Press reported that Ford knew the transmissions had problems before they went on sale, and that thousands of people have complained to the government about safety problems with them.
+In July, the Detroit Free Press reported that Ford knew the transmissions had problems before they went on sale, and that thousands of people have complained to the government about safety problems with them.
 The National Highway Traffic Safety Administration, the U.S. government's road safety agency, said Wednesday that it reviewed complaints about the transmissions and other data and "has not found evidence of an unreasonable risk to safety."

 "The customer satisfaction campaigns announced by Ford are intended to address reports involving shuddering and loss of power of affected vehicles," the agency said in a statement.
 "The agency will continue to monitor complaints and other data, maintain communication with Ford, and take action as necessary."